-- After the table is created, it takes about several seconds to load the table.
-During this period, the read and write operations on the table may fail.
-You can use applications to perform operations on the table data only after the table is loaded.
+- After a table is created, it takes several seconds to load the table.
+During this period, the read and write operations performed on the table may fail.
+Perform operations on a table after the table is loaded.

-- When you create a table in Tablestore, you must specify the primary key of the table.
-A primary key contains one to four primary key columns.
+- You must specify the primary key when you create a table.
+A primary key can contain one to four primary key columns.
 Each primary key column has a name and a data type.

 """ Description: You can call this operation to create a table based on the specified table schema information. table_meta indicates an instance of the tablestore.metadata.TableMeta class. table_meta specifies the table name and primary key schema.
 For more information, see the documentation for the TableMeta class.
-After you create a table, it takes about several seconds to load the partitions in the table.
-You can perform operations on the table only after the partitions are loaded. table_options is an instance of the tablestore.metadata.TableOptions class. table_options contains the time_to_live, max_version, and max_time_deviation parameters. reserved_throughput is an instance of the tablestore.metadata.ReservedThroughput class. reserved_throughput specifies the reserved read throughput and reserved write throughput.
-Response: null. def create_table(self, table_meta, reserved_throughput):
+After you create a table, it takes several seconds to load the partitions in the table.
+You can perform operations on the table only after the partitions are loaded. table_options is an instance of the tablestore.metadata.TableOptions class. table_options contains the time_to_live, max_version, and max_time_deviation parameters. reserved_throughput is an instance of the tablestore.metadata.ReservedThroughput class. reserved_throughput specifies the reserved read throughput and reserved write throughput. secondary_indexes is an array that can contain one or more instances of the tablestore.metadata.SecondaryIndexMeta class. secondary_indexes specifies the global secondary index you want to create.
+Return value: none. """ def create_table(self, table_meta, table_options, reserved_throughput, secondary_indexes=):

-The following code provides an example on how to create a table.
-In this example, a table with two primary key columns is created. time_to_live is set to 31,536,000 seconds (one year), max_version to 3, max_time_deviation to 86,400 seconds (one day), and reserved_throughput to (0,0).
+The following code provides an example on how to create a table that contains two primary key columns.
+In this example, time_to_live is set to 31,536,000 (one year), max_version to 3, max_time_deviation to 86,400 (one day), and reserved_throughput to (0,0).